mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 	- Initial thought: Vitarka
 	- Developing thought: Vichara

-In the first part of thinking – Initial thought – the mind explores the primary
+In the first part of thinking – Initial thought – the mind explores the primary most obvious parts of an idea and its baring on the self.
+If the thought is about an essay we are writing that is due this afternoon the developing thought is to consider the parameters of the assignment: "Am I doing it correctly
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjkwODIxNDksLTQ3MDk0ODQwMCwtMT
+eyJoaXN0b3J5IjpbMTUwMzYwMzcxOCwtNDcwOTQ4NDAwLC0xMD
-AxOTc5MDY1NCwxNzgxMTM2MTE5LDY4OTUwNzA3LC0xODQyOTM1
+E5NzkwNjU0LDE3ODExMzYxMTksNjg5NTA3MDcsLTE4NDI5MzU4
-ODY1LC02MjgzNTUzMzIsLTUwNzI0MTA2OCwtMTQyNzczNDE4Ny
+NjUsLTYyODM1NTMzMiwtNTA3MjQxMDY4LC0xNDI3NzM0MTg3LD
-wyNzY2MzM1NTgsMTM2NDIzMTgxMiw2Njg1ODU2MjgsNDQyNzE4
+I3NjYzMzU1OCwxMzY0MjMxODEyLDY2ODU4NTYyOCw0NDI3MTgw
-MDU3LDc5NzA4ODg2NSw3NTM4Mjk1NjAsMTk5NzExNjA3MCwtMj
+NTcsNzk3MDg4ODY1LDc1MzgyOTU2MCwxOTk3MTE2MDcwLC0yMD
-A4NTc5OTk2Nyw0MzU4MTAzMjcsOTczOTEyMzYyLDE1ODYzNjE3
+g1Nzk5OTY3LDQzNTgxMDMyNyw5NzM5MTIzNjIsMTU4NjM2MTc1
-NTZdfQ==
+Nl19
 -->